Posts Tagged ‘dry garden plants’

 Late summer is when tough succulents really shine.
 Large agaves handle summer heat, and are unfazed by harsh sun, high temps and lack of rain.
 Their statuesque, fountainlike forms lend a sculptural element to any landscape, and contrast beautifully with fine-textured ornamentals.
 They also make good firebreak plants and security fences.
 With the exception of a few…

-Read MoreSpring in My Succulent Garden: Flowers Wow with Bold, Hot Hues
+Read MoreSpring in My Succulent Garden

 Read MoreNo-Water Succulents for Southern California Gardens